LGN520/farreach-public/ycsb-implementation.md

 ## TODO list

 - TODO
-	* TODO: Discuss how to set target aggregate throughput next meeting
+	* TODO: Discuss how to evaluate latency statistics
+		* TODO: Update latency statistics for all exps (without thpt limit)
+			- TODO: For exp1, mark original latency statistic with the delete line, if the latest latency statistic is reasonable
 	* Client-side upstream backup (before exp9 recovery time)
 		* TODO: Debug and test client-side upstream backup colleborating with periodic snapshot
 		* TODO: Re-run exp7 on w/ or w/o snapshot for FarReach